thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 needs to be informed since the communication endpoints need to be aware of the new certificates.
 This is particularly important when long-lived TLS connections are used.
-In such a case, the a post-handshake authentication exchange needs to be triggered.
+In such a case, the a post-handshake authentication exchange is triggered when the application requires it.
 TLS 1.3 provides client-to-server post-handshake authentication only.
 Mutual authentication via post-handshake messages is available by the use of the "Exported Authenticator" {{?RFC9261}} but requires the application layer protocol